Why study this course

 We’ll provide you with frequent feedback on your work.
 This comes in a variety of formats including oral feedback during tutorials, personalised feedback on written work, feedback in lectures and seminars, generic written feedback and feedback on tutorial performance.

-Coursework will be marked by your module tutor and your tutor will give you written feedback on your work.
+Coursework will usually be marked by your module tutor and you will be given written feedback on your work.
 You will also have a feedback class after each assessment.
 Students will be given general feedback in relation to examinations following the May/June examination period and you will be able to discuss your overall performance with your personal tutor as part of the monitored student self-assessment scheme.

 How will I be assessed?